Team-LoRa/LoRa-Backend/How-To.md

 # Input-Files

-Input files must be in JSON format!
+The LoRaMessenger configuration service must be given a JSON file as input.
+The format of this JSON file is described below.

-Simply make the outter most keys in your JSON file the names of the apps you wish to use with LoRaMessenger.
+First create a dictionary where the keys are the names of the applications you wish to use with LoRaMessenger.
+These keys should point to dictionaries which have the following content:
-Once you've named your Apps, their contents should be keyed as follows:
+- url : The address you would like you application to send data to.
-- url : The address you wish to access.
-This should correspond with the app you're using
+- api : A dictionary where the keys are the names of the APIs you wish to use with LoRaMessenger.
+These keys should point to dictionaries which have the following contents:
-- api : each api should have its own key and it should have the following contents
+    * Parameter-name : A key which points to a list in one of the two following
-    * Parameter-name : this should be paired with a list with the following constraints
+                      formats:
-    If the parameter accepts an arbitrary length int or double, specify which type at list index 0 and the max length of the parameter in index 1.
+        * If the parameter accepts an arbitrary integer or double, specify "int-param" or "double-param" at list index 0.
+At list index 1, specify the number of bytes you would like to dedicate to storing this parameter's value.
+Keep in mind that a single LoRaMessenger packet has only 10 bytes of payload space.
-    If the parameter only accepts specific values, simply place all the values in a list
+        * If the parameter has a concise list of valid inputs ( less than 256 ) you can place all the values you would like to be able to pass for this parameter in a list.

-Here is an example input-json file (this can also be found in the examples folder)
+Below is an example of an input file (this can also be found in the examples folder)
 ``` JSON
 {
     "TempControl" : {